 - Drive south on the Parks Highway about 8 miles past the small town of Ester to the George Parks Highway memorial lookout for spectacular views of the Tanana Valley and the Alaska range (even Denali on a clear day!) [map]

-- Take a drive north on the Elliot Highway and grab a slice of their famous pie at the Hilltop Truck Stop.
+- Take a drive north on the Elliott Highway and grab a slice of their famous pie at the Hilltop Truck Stop.

-- Head out on the Steese Highway to the Chatinika Lodge for lunch and check out the historic Chatinika gold dredge.
+- Head out on the Steese Highway to the Chatanika Lodge for lunch and check out the historic Chatanika gold dredge.

 Hit The Trail

 And while you're out and about, maybe tie in a day hike or two.
 Here are some favorite easy-going local hikes to help stretch your legs: